 Policies passed at AWL Conference 2018, to be reviewed November 2019.
-These policies are revisions and additions to existing policy and were made in the light of a reported sexual assault and the process we put in place to investigate our actions on this matter.
+These policies are revisions and additions to existing policy and were made in the light of a report of an historical case of sexual assault and the process we put in place to investigate our actions on this matter.
 Details of that can be found here.

 Code of Conduct